microlib-org/llm_microlibs/llm_sepweight/README.md

 This format enables the distributed execution of LLMs by separating the model weights into distinct segments that can be individually managed and accessed as needed.

+This microlib provides methods for:
+1. `dump`-ing from different formats to `sepweight`
+2. `load`-ing the state dict needed to run a part of the LLM

 The only dependency is `torch`.

 Microlib docs are available on [https://microlib.org/llm_sepweight.html](#https://microlib.org/llm_sepweight.html)